Why Decorating Your Home Is Good for Your Mental Health

 We all have little quirks we turn to when feeling a little (or a lot) anxious.
 Mine?
 Well, rage cleaning became the coping mechanism in my teenage years.
 Every time a stressor loomed, I would get into organization mode, sometimes taking it upon myself to organize my sibling’s rooms along with my parent’s kitchen.
 Once, I placed notes on everyone’s bedside tables outlining how we could all do our part in making mornings a little less hectic and chaotic.
 My parents thought it was cute (mostly because I wasn’t out getting tattoos—still a cardinal sign in their eyes).
 They saw and appreciated my gusto for self-improvement, but in hindsight, my propensity to improve and control myself and others came from anxiety and battered self-esteem.

 It came from the expectations to win another national title; the pressure of maintaining a size zero pant size; the genuine struggles with ADHD I kept hidden from everyone.
 In trying to improve and control everything around me, I was just looking for an escape from the pressures of looming adulthood.
 Perhaps my inclination to control my surroundings was the beginning of an itch to “leave the nest,” coupled with a bit of teenage angst.
-Yet a little over 15 years later, home (for me) needs to be a place where the external stressors of my world are required to wait outside.
+Yet a little over fifteen years later, home (for me) needs to be a place where the external stressors of my world are required to wait outside.

 I rage clean less today because I found a new way of dealing with the chaos of the world around me, and that is… being slightly obsessed with nesting and ALL things related to interior design.